-On the west side of the Quad along Park Row, the Mary Frances Searles Science Building (1894) has also undergone a major renovation.
-The remodeled facility houses the departments of physics, mathematics, and computer science.
-Adjacent to Searles, the Visual Arts Center (1975) contains offices, classrooms, the William Pierce Art Library, and Kresge Auditorium.
+On the west side of the Quad along Park Row, the Mary Frances Searles Science Building (1894) houses the physics, mathematics, and computer science departments.
+Adjacent to Searles, the Visual Arts Center (1975) contains the art history department, classrooms, the William Pierce Art Library, and Kresge Auditorium.
 The Walker Art Building (1894), designed by McKim, Mead and White, houses the Bowdoin College Museum of Art.
 The building underwent a major renovation and expansion and reopened in October 2007.
 The Harvey Dow Gibson Hall of Music (1954) provides facilities for the music department.
-At the southwest corner of the quadrangle is Hawthorne-Longfellow Library Building (1965), which houses the main facilities of the College library, including the George J. Mitchell Department of Special Collections & Archives on the third floor.
-The offices of the president and the dean for academic affairs are located on the west side of the Hawthorne-Longfellow building.
+At the southwest corner of the quadrangle is the Hawthorne-Longfellow Library Building (1965), which houses the main facilities of the College library, the Media Commons, Telepresence Classroom, the College Test Center, and the George J. Mitchell Department of Special Collections & Archives.
+The offices of the president, the dean for academic affairs, and the senior vice president for inclusion and diversity are located on the west side of the Hawthorne-Longfellow building.

-On the south side of the Quad is Hubbard Hall (1903), once the College’s library and now the site of the Peary-MacMillan Arctic Museum and Arctic Studies Center; the departments of economics, government and legal studies, and history; some information technology offices; and the library’s Susan Dwight Bliss Room, which houses a small collection of rare illustrated books.
-The back wing of Hubbard Hall is connected to the library and contains book stacks and a study room.
+On the south side of the Quad is Hubbard Hall (1903), once the College’s library and now the site of the Peary-MacMillan Arctic Museum and Arctic Studies Center; the economics, government and legal studies, and history departments; some information technology offices; the library’s Susan Dwight Bliss Room, which houses a small collection of rare illustrated books; and the Shannon Room and Pickering Room, which both serve as multi-purpose classroom and meeting spaces.
+Portraits of Bowdoin's fourteen previous presidents are exhibited on the second floor.
+The south wing of Hubbard Hall is connected to the library and contains book stacks and a study room.
 A carved replica of the building’s original gargoyle now looms atop Hubbard Hall.

 In the center of the east side of the Quad is the Chapel, designed by Richard Upjohn and built between 1845 and 1855, a Romanesque church of undressed granite with twin towers and spires that rise to a height of 118 feet.
-A magnificent restoration of the historic Chapel interior was completed in 1997–98, and restoration of the Chapel towers was completed in 2004.
-Offices of the Joseph McKeen Center for the Common Good and the American Musicological Society are currently located in Banister Hall, the section of the Chapel building originally used for the College’s library and art collection.
+A restoration of the historic Chapel interior was completed in 1997–98, and restoration of the Chapel towers was completed in 2004.
+Offices for the Joseph McKeen Center for the Common Good and the THRIVE program are currently located in Banister Hall, the section of the Chapel building originally used for the College’s library and art collection.

 To the north and south of the Chapel is a row of five historic brick buildings: five residence halls south to north—Coleman (1958), Hyde (1917), Appleton (1843), Maine (1808), and Winthrop (1822) halls, with a sixth brick residence hall, Moore Hall (1941), located to the east of Moulton Union.
 All were renovated between 2005 and 2007.